James Taylor: 1997–2008: Hourglass, October Road, Christmas albums and Covers

+2009–2014: Continued appearances

 On May 29, 2009, Taylor performed on the final episode of the original 17-year run of The Tonight Show with Jay Leno.

 On September 8, 2009, Taylor made an appearance at the 24th-season premiere block party of The Oprah Winfrey Show on Chicago's Michigan Avenue.

 Taylor appeared briefly in the 2009 movie Funny People, where he played "Carolina in My Mind" for a MySpace corporate event as the opening act for the main character.

 On January 1, 2010, Taylor sang the American national anthem at the NHL Winter Classic at Fenway Park, while Daniel Powter sang the Canadian national anthem.

 On March 7, 2010, Taylor sang the Beatles' "In My Life" in tribute to deceased artists at the 82nd Academy Awards.

 In March 2010, he commenced the Troubadour Reunion Tour with Carole King and members of his original band, including Russ Kunkel, Leland Sklar, and Danny Kortchmar.
 They played shows in Australia, New Zealand, Japan and North America with the final night being at the Honda Center, in Anaheim, California.
 The tour was a major commercial success and in some locations found Taylor playing arenas instead of his usual theaters or amphitheaters.
 Ticket sales amounted to over 700,000 and the tour grossed over $59 million.
 It was one of the most successful tours of the year.

 He appeared in 2011 in the ABC comedy Mr. Sunshine as the ex-husband of the character played by Allison Janney, and he performs a duet of sorts on Leon Russell's 1970 classic "A Song for You".

 On September 11, 2011, Taylor performed "You Can Close Your Eyes" in New York City at the National September 11 Memorial & Museum for the 10th anniversary of the 9/11 attacks.

-On November 22, 2011, Taylor performed "Fire and Rain" with Taylor Swift who was named after him, at the last concert of her Speak Now World Tour in Madison Square Garden.
+On November 22, 2011, Taylor performed "Fire and Rain" with Taylor Swift, who was named after him, at the last concert of her Speak Now World Tour in Madison Square Garden.
 They also sang Swift's song, "Fifteen".
 Then, on July 2, 2012, Swift appeared as Taylor's special guest in a concert at Tanglewood.